Modern Slavery statement for the financial year 1 January to 31 December 2022

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out BHSF Group Limited’s approach to understand all potential modern slavery risks related to its business, and to put in place steps aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities implemented during the financial year 1 January 2020 to 31 December 2020.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the approach of BHSF Group Limited (and its subsidiaries) to understand all potential modern slavery risks related to its business, and to put in place steps aimed at ensuring that there is no slavery, human trafficking or forced labour in its own business and its supply chains.
+This statement relates to actions and activities implemented during the financial year 1 January 2022 to 31 December 2022.

 Modern slavery encompasses slavery, human trafficking and forced labour.
-BHSF Group Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.
+BHSF Group Limited (and its subsidiaries) recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.

 Organisational structure and supply chain

 BHSF Group Limited and its subsidiary companies (BHSF Limited, BHSF Management Services Limited, BHSF Employee Benefits Limited, BHSF Corporate Healthcare (Holdings) Limited, BHSF Occupational Health Limited, BHSF Medical Practice Limited and Nexus Healthcare Limited) provides medical expense insurances, other insurances, a range of employee benefits services and occupational health services to more than 4,000 client businesses and more than 280,000 policyholders and their families.

 Countries of operation and supply

 BHSF currently operates in the UK and the Republic of Ireland, and all products and services are sourced within these geographical areas from UK suppliers.
 Certain products may however be manufactured outside of the UK.

-There are no activities within the business operations taking place that are considered to be at high risk of slavery or human trafficking.
+There are no activities within the business operations taking place that are considered to be at high risk of slavery, human trafficking and forced labour.

 Responsibility for the Group’s anti-slavery initiatives is as follows: